memgraph/docs/cypher-manual/clauses/merge.md

 ### 2.1.
 Merging relationships

-Just as with nodes, `MERGE` can be used to match or create relationships.
+Just as with nodes, `MERGE` can be used to match or create relationships:

 ```cypher
 MATCH (p1:Person { name: 'John' }), (p2:Person { name: 'Anna' })